 Make Your Carrot Salad a Meal

-Dr. Peat's salad doesn't contain garlic, but after making a few different raw carrot salad recipes, I added garlic to the dressing.
-It tastes good and garlic is anti-microbial (kills bacteria) and anti-fungal (kills fungus) so I love it.
+Dr. Peat’s carrot salad doesn’t include garlic, but I sometimes add it to the dressing to shake things up.
+It tastes great, and garlic is both anti-microbial (kills bacteria) and anti-fungal (kills fungus)—what’s not to love?

-Sometimes I take the basic carrot salad recipe and add a few more vegetables and some hard-boiled eggs to make the salad a filling meal.
+Other times, I take the basic carrot salad and turn it into a full meal by adding a few more vegetables and hard-boiled eggs.
+It becomes a protein-rich, satisfying dish.

 - 1 organic bell pepper, chopped